 The purpose of this article was never to answer the question of whether you need one of these solutions (the answer to that, of course, is a resounding yes), but which type you should invest in.
 Choosing whether to invest in an endpoint security solution or antivirus software depends on how big your network is, how many of your employees work remotely and whether you need to be able to monitor device activity remotely and centrally.

-Hopefully, I’ve given you some insight into which of these categories you fit into, and you’re now feeling able to take the next step in your journey to protecting your endpoints: choosing the solution itself.
+Now that you know some of the key differences between endpoint security vs antivirus software, it’s time to take the next step in your journey to protecting your endpoints: choosing the solution itself.